ai/evil-front/README.md

 You can safely use Evil Front Core, but 2 other gems has side effects, so I recommend to use them only on new projects.

+Some of view helpers from Evil Front Core may require Rails, but most of them works in any Ruby application.

 ## Helpers

 Evil Front Core gem contain assets and view helpers: